technoon-org/technoon.org/ainoon/lesson_4/tutorial.md

 What did that do?

-1. It explains to us what its doing
+1. It explains to us what it's doing
    * It's going to build a web app that will run in a web browser
    * This is the only kind of app it can run
 2. It generates a lot of code
    * This looks quite similar to the web app code we saw before
-3. Its running the app for us to try!
+3. It's running the app for us to try!

 ## Does it work?